 - Hero4 Black does 4K (that’s 3820 x 2160 resolution) at 30 fps (frames per second) and 2.7K at 50 fps.

 - Hero4 Silver captures 4K at 15 fps.

 - Hero 3+ Black does 4K at 15 fps and 2.7K at 30 fps.

 You may not need that high of a capture (yet) but it’s nice to know you’ve got it.

 8. WiFi Capabilities

 Wi-Fi makes the GoPro really user-friendly.

-No matter where your GoPro is mounted (unless it’s underwater – WiFi doesn’t travel well through water) you can monitor what’s happening from you phone or tablet.
+No matter where your GoPro is mounted (unless it’s underwater – wifi doesn’t travel well through water) you can monitor what’s happening from your phone or tablet.